Education

 Mobility and Migration:

-NEW Working Paper "DACA, Mobility Investments, and Economic Outcomes of Immigrants and Natives," 2023 with Mena Villanueva*
+"DACA, Mobility Investments, and Economic Outcomes of Immigrants and Natives," 2024 with Mena Villanueva*

-"The Isolated States of America: Home State Bias and the Impact of State Borders on Mobility," 2022.
-Revised and Resubmit at Journal of Labor Economics
+"The Isolated States of America: Home State Bias and the Impact of State Borders on Mobility," 2024.
+Accepted at Journal of Labor Economics

 (Previously titled, "Isolated States of America: The Impact of State Borders on Mobility and Regional Labor Market Adjustments")